rsdoiel/antenna/archives/2025/planet_2025.26.md

 date: 2025-07-04, from: Vatican News

-                    <p>The mission of this Office that came out of the economic and administrative reforms initiated by Pope Francis is to contribute to the proper and transparent management of the Holy See’s assets.
+                    <p>The mission of this Office, that came out of the economic and administrative reforms initiated by Pope Francis, is to contribute to the proper and transparent management of the Holy See’s assets.
 It is responsible for auditing the consolidated financial statements of the Holy See and those of the Governorate of Vatican City State.</p>
                     <p><a href="https://www.vaticannews.va/en/vatican-city/news/2025-07/the-office-of-the-auditor-general.html">Read all</a></p>
                     <p>&nbsp;</p>